 - Business consulting

 - Financial services

 - Legal services

 - Enables large file/folders transfer between two computers irrespective of size, which otherwise not possible by any other software.

 - Ensures complete transfer of files even in case of break-in connection with resumption facility.

 - Provides options to schedule file transfer, add items to queue waiting to be uploaded/downloaded.

-- Has a scripting option in the command line to manage to transfer a large number of files.
+- It has a scripting option in the command line to manage to transfer a large number of files.

 - Widely supported on all hosts and transfers the data at a faster rate.

-FTP has numerous applications across all the Industries and it has gained top position over the last 30 years, in large file transfer business cases.
-The secured version of FTP (SFTP) still remains in use and it is preferred over the other alternatives like HTTPS, AS2, MFT, and WebDAV.
+FTP has numerous applications across all the Industries, and it has gained top position over the last 30 years in large file transfer business cases.
+The secured version of FTP (SFTP) remains in use, and it is preferred over the other alternatives like HTTPS, AS2, MFT, and WebDAV.